gemini-projects/gemini/README.md

-Gemini is an opinionated REST framework fully developed in Java (Spring) for automatically generate CRUD REST APIs starting from a simple Abstract Type Schema definition (called Gemini DSL).
+Gemini is a backend REST framework to automatically create CRUD REST APIs from scratch (with no coding),  starting from a simple Schema definition called Gemini DSL.
+Briefly Gemini automatically handles for you:

-You can find an article about the goal of this project [here](https://medium.com/@h4t0n/gemini-dsl-f85e205f1419)
+* **Persistence**: creating all the storage and entity managers
+* **API controllers**: creating all the common REST methods
+* **API documentation**: creating the openapi language-agnostic interface to RESTful APIs
+* **Authentication**: by using OAuth2 // WIP work in progress
+* **API callbacks**: to add business logic with ease // WIP work in progress

+## Index

 * [Features](#features)
 * [Quick Start](#quick-start)